Teyras/MT/text/chapters/310_containers_analysis.md

 ## Analysis \label{containers-analysis}

-The evaluation process in a system for programming assignment evaluation resembles a continuous integration service (a service that ensures the quality of a codebase with each change, typically by building it and running unit tests or various static analyzers).
+The evaluation process in a system for programming assignment evaluation resembles the way a continuous integration service (a service that ensures the quality of a codebase with each change, typically by building it and running unit tests or various static analyzers) works.
 Submitted source code is built using a pre-configured toolchain and then subjected to tests.
 Based on its performance, the solution is awarded a rating.
 The main difference from a classical continuous integration service is that performance and resource usage is a key element of the rating.

 Modern continuous integration services often use containers for various tasks, and it is reasonable to presume we might be able to use them in a similar fashion since the problem of assignment evaluation is so similar to that of continuous integration.

-TODO mention the paper about evaluation in Docker

 ### Secure Execution